How to Reduce Various Types of Losses in Optical Fiber?

 Figure 3: Bending losses in optical fiber.

 When measuring the total losses in optical fiber, also used to calculate the “link budget”, the above-mentioned types of losses should all be considered.
 Besides, the light power budget margin (due to the aging of the fiber, incidental bend and twisting, etc.) is also important.
-Most system designer will add a loss budget margin of 3-10 dB .
-Of course this rule is irrelevant if the power budget is ~2 dB like some of the 10G multimode links.
+Most system designers will add a loss budget margin of 3-10 dB.
+Of course, this rule is irrelevant if the power budget is ~2 dB like some of the 10G multimode links.
 So the calculation of losses in optical fiber should be:

 Link Budget = [fiber length (km) * fiber attenuation per km] + [splice loss * # of splices]+[connector loss * # of connectors] + [safety margin]

 Here’s an example of a typical 850nm 2km multimode link with 5 connections (2 connectors at each end and 3 connections at patch panels in the link) and one splice in the middle.
 The loss budget margin is 5 dB.
 So the total optical fiber loss of this link is: